 During the competitive phase is the time to develop modelling microcycles to refine your main competition microcycle.
 Use competitions to test the microcycle effectiveness and repeat it several times prior to the main competition.
 Build on each previous one and make adaptations as required to tweak and to eventually develop the exact softball microcycle that will be used for the main competition.

 Attempt to mimic the conditions of the big tournament including the environment, time frames, spectators etc in a tournament leading up to the main competition.
 This will prepare your team physically and psychologically for the intensity and the environmental factors.
-Tournaments such as Nationals or are hard to mimic as there are so many factors that you may not be able to get information on.
+Tournaments such as Nationals or are hard to mimic because there are so many factors that you may not be able to get information on.
 You need to find the elements you can use and prepare the best you can for the rest.